 That sounds pretty good to me.

-My good friend and award-winning travel photographer, Laurence Norah from Finding The Universe, has teamed up with well-known travel blogger Nomadic Matt to release an online travel photography course called How To Become A Travel Photographer.
+My good friend and award-winning travel photographer, Laurence Norah from Finding The Universe, has teamed up with well-known travel blogger Nomadic Matt to release a series of modular online travel photography courses.

 So when I heard about Laurence’s new course I was curious if that could transform a lowly apprentice photo enthusiast into an all-powerful photography professional?
 I put it to the test and this is what I found.